TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

 During the 1920's through the 1960's, a man named Sam Tuttle fell in love with the breed.
 He was largely responsible for saving a large population of the Rocky Mountain horses during the industrial age and World War 2.
 As roads improved, the need for gaited horses decreased.
 Farms vanished and so did the prized Rocky Mountain Horse.
 Sam Tuttle purchased many Rocky Mountain horses he used as trail riding mounts for a guest business he operated as well as stand one famous stallion...TOBE.
 He kept a sizeable herd of 30-50 horses during this time.
 TOBE, Sam's stallion, would tote riders through the rugged trails.
 Those who met TOBE were surprised of his gentle temperament and smooth gait.
 He was long lived and passed at the age of 37.
 The traits passed on were his supreme longevity, temperament and gait.

 Unfortunately after Sam Tuttle's death, many of his fine horses were dispersed in sales and often sold to slaughter.
 Many smaller farms did purchase some sons of TOBE and Sam Tuttle's mares.
 However it is not adequately noted how many great sons and daughters of TOBE were produced.
 There are only a fraction of these horses traced in the RMHA database put together in the 1980's.
 TOBE is noted as the foundation sire of the Rocky Mountain Horse.
 He is said to have 5 sons of TOBE, Maple's Squirrel, Kilburn's Chocolate Sundown, Sewell's Sam, Sam Clemon's Tim and Yankee (probably more).
 These are the individuals the Rocky Mountain horse is based on today.
 The Association opened the books up during the 1980's to expand the genetic diversity.
-This allows for a great range of builds, confirmation, even differences in personality as well as gait.
-The association has strict breed requirements for registration and certifies breeding individuals to ensure quality of gait and consistencies in confirmation despite this range of different types.
+This allows for a great range of builds, conformation, even differences in personality as well as gait.
+The association has strict breed requirements for registration and certifies breeding individuals to ensure quality of gait and consistencies in conformation despite this range of different types.